 Visiting with others might not seem like an activity for seniors, but promoting engagement and keeping yourself busy is beneficial.

 If you don’t mind young children or animals, ask family or friends with babies or pets to visit (even briefly).
-You can also join or organize game nights (or afternoons), which is a fun way to spend time with loved ones.
+You can also join or organize game nights (or afternoons) for a fun way to spend time with loved ones.

 8. Play Brain Games

-Board games, puzzles, and even video games are a constructive way to stay busy and pass the time.
-But, of course, you can always play tried-and-true classics like cards or cross puzzle games.
+Board games, puzzles, and even video games are constructive ways to stay busy and pass the time.
+But, of course, you can always play tried-and-true classics like cards or cross-puzzle games.

 Pogo and Luminosity are two sites where you can sign up for a subscription and play games such as Mahjong, chess, Scrabble, slots, and much more.
+Solitaire Bliss can also boost mental health in a fun and amusing way.
 Finally, if you enjoy brain teasers, you can try Nonogram.
 This website features many picture puzzles that reveal a hidden image as you complete the puzzle.

 9. Watch a New Show